act360/fonepay-for-woocommerce/readme.txt

 = Where can I report bugs or contribute to the project? =

-Bugs can be reported either in our support forum or email us at developers@act360.com.np
+Bugs can be reported either in our support forum or preferably on the [WooCommerce eSewa GitHub repository](https://github.com/shivapoudel/woocommerce-esewa/issues).
+You can directly reach our developers at developers@act360.com.np

+= Can I contribute to this plugin? =

+Of course!
+Join in on our [GitHub repository](https://github.com/act360/fonepay-for-woocommerce)

 == Credits ==
 [eSewa plugin](https://wordpress.org/plugins/woocommerce-esewa/) and PayPal plugin in WooCommerce core